-We think LinkedIn did well, coming up with Ling Ying (领英) or ‘Lead/ing Elite/s’.
+We think LinkedIn did well back in 2014, coming up with Ling Ying (领英) or ‘Lead/ing Elite/s’.
 Another more obscure meaning that was uncovered is ‘ghost of a dead child’ – however on balance, it was decided that the meaning ‘leading elites’ outweighed any negatives in the context it will be used.

-So, names are imbued with deep significance and picking a name that resonates is serious business.
+So, Chinese brand names are imbued with deep significance and picking a name that resonates is serious business.
 The marketplace is littered with failures:

-Microsoft’s Bing is a goodie – ‘bing’ is in fact a Chinese word (病) that can mean ‘illness’ or ‘virus’ in Chinese – not so good in the internet space; so they changed to ‘bi ying’(必应)) responds to every request and you can read more on our website: https://www.chincommunications.com.au/chinese-business-cards/chinesenames.php
+Microsoft’s Bing is a goodie – ‘bing’ is in fact a Chinese word (病) that can mean ‘illness’ or ‘virus’ in Chinese – not so good in the internet space; so they changed to ‘bi ying’(必应)) responds to every request; read some less good outcomes in Chinese brand name translations.